tendermario/tunnelquest-macros/README.md

 The location of these files are in `C:\Users\<your home directory>\AppData\Local\VirtualStore\Program Files (x86)\Sony\EverQuest` if you aren't running in Windows XP Compatibility mode, or in `C:\Program Files (x86)\Sony\EverQuest` if you are running `eqgame.exe` in Windows XP Compatibility mode ([which you should be](https://wiki.project1999.com/Tech_Support#Game_Crashing_When_Zoning_or_Camping) if you want to crashing less!)

-Exporting your inventory by default will be named something like `Tomnook-Inventory.txt` (or otherwise can be whatever name you type after `/exportfile inventory`)
+Exporting your inventory by default will be named something like `Tomnook-Inventory.txt` (or otherwise can be whatever name you type after `/exportfile inventory`).

+It's simplest to keep the whole inventory of a mule as sellable inventory, but you are able to deselect item types from the list.

 ## Instructions

 1. Run in EverQuest `/exportfile inventory` on each character you want to export the inventory on.
-It's simplest to keep the whole inventory of a mule as sellable inventory.
-2. Run Tunnelquest Macros.
+1. Open Tunnelquest Macros.
-3. Select the inventory files.
+1. Select the inventory files.
-4. Select which items to skip (like backpacks)
+1. Select which items to skip (like backpacks)
-5. Enter prices.
+1. Enter prices.
-6. Copy the output list into your macros file.
+1. Copy the output list into your macros file.

 ## Reference Conversion